-Just to note it doesn’t matter if it is a white or brown gravy.
-The only thing that may fluctuate when removing the stain is repeating the steps depending on how quickly you get to the stain and whether or not it’s a thick or light substance.
+Gravy is great on biscuits or a piece of turkey on Thanksgiving, but what happens when you spill that greasy liquid on your beautiful rug?
+Just to note, it doesn’t matter if it is white or brown gravy.
+The only thing that may fluctuate when removing the gravy stain is repeating the steps depending on how quickly you get to the stain and whether or not it’s a thick or light substance.

 We have put together a Step-By-Step instruction guide to get a gravy stain from your rug.
-Besides that, you can get help from our complete stain removal guide.
-For instance, cake icing, jelly & jam, chewing gum, soda, and shoe polish.
+Besides that, you can get help from our complete stain removal guide—for instance, cake icing, jelly & jam, chewing gum, soda, and shoe polish.

 The white vinegar solution is the most common and most effective homemade solution, but it might have a bad effect on your rug, especially if it’s an antique rug.
 So please consult with our rug cleaning experts before taking any action via phone calls, email, Facebook, and Google My Business messaging to make sure you’re using the proper solution and avoid damaging your rug.

 Use the knife in order to clean up the area and get rid of any gravy stain on the surface of the rug.
 Don’t use a sharp knife for that and be gentle to avoid tearing the rug fibers.